koneko/towerdefense/README.md

 ### Sidebar - Buy phase

+The player starts with 200g and 100 HP.
 During the buy phase the sidebar is split into 2 tabs, the Tower menu and the Gem bag.
 The tower menu contains towers which you can place on the map grid.
 You may purchase towers with Gold, and certain towers can be empowered with Gems while others can not.
 Towers themselves can not be upgraded instead you upgrade your Gems.
 Gems are given at the start of the buy phase (specifically only 1 picked out of 3) and are subsequently placed into the gem bag.